Enuma3lish/investment/README.md

 * **Celery `ValueError('a coroutine was expected, got <_GatheringFuture pending>')`** → wrap `asyncio.gather` in a coroutine.
 * **`TypeError: expected a bytes-like object, UUID found` (task result)** → use `<str:task_id>` or cast `task_id = str(task_id)`.

-## Submit
+## Author
-* After receiving this pretest, you have to finish it in 7 days
-* Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) and name it with your name (using your Chinese and English name as provided on your resume) ( 王小明(Apple) - 面試 )

-* Feel free to let us know if there is any question: sophie.lee@bebit-tech.com
+* Feel free to let us know if there is any question: qaz0978005418@gmail.com